 History of Safer

 - The Safer program was born in Fall 1996 and housed in Peer Health Education.
-It initially began as an acronym for "Sexual Assault Free Environment Resource" - S.A.F.E.R.
+It initially began as an acronym for "Sexual Assault Free Environment Resource" - S.A.F.E.R., although that acronym is no longer used.

 - In the summer of 2011, Safer became a stand-alone program in Student Life and Leadership and in 2012 became a confidential resource for survivors and loved ones.
 The name was changed from the acronym Sexual Assault Free Environment Resource (S.A.F.E.R.) to a standalone word - Safer - and became a part of the Dean of Students department.